westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 # libzbc User Library

-*libzbc* is a user library providing functions for manipulating ZBC and ZAC disks. *libzbc* command  implementation is compliant with the latest published versions of the ZBC and ZAC standards defined by INCITS technical committees T10 and T13 (respectively).
+*libzbc* is a user library that provides functions for manipulating ZBC and ZAC disks.
+The command implementation of *libzbc* is compliant with the latest published versions of the ZBC and ZAC standards as defined by INCITS technical committees T10 (for ZBC) and T13 (for ZAC).

-In addition to supporting ZBC and ZAC disks, *libzbc* also implements an emulation mode allowing the library to imitate the behavior of a host managed zoned disk using a regular file or a standard block device as the backing store.
+In addition to supporting ZBC and ZAC disks, *libzbc* implements an emulation mode that allows the library to imitate the behavior of a host managed zoned disk, using a regular file or a standard block device as the backing store.

 The *libzbc* project is hosted on <a href="https://github.com/westerndigitalcorporation/libzbc" target="_blank">GitHub</a>.
-The project <a href="https://github.com/westerndigitalcorporation/libzbc/blob/master/README.md" target="_blank">
+The project's <a href="https://github.com/westerndigitalcorporation/libzbc/blob/master/README.md" target="_blank">
-*README* file</a> provides information on how to compile and install *libzbc* library and its tools.
+*README* file</a> provides information on how to compile and install the *libzbc* library and its tools.

 :::note
 The *libzbc* project was formerly hosted on GitHub as part of